FAQs

 Hard Copy:

-• Fill out the paper worksheet and return it to the classroom teacher.
+• Fill out the paper worksheet provided by your teaher and return it to the classroom teacher.

 How do students earn their incentive?

-By returning the Home Energy Worksheet either online or to their teacher before the deadline.
+By submitting the Home Energy Worksheet by the program deadline.

 LEDs